 But it’s best to test them first.

-If your cat or dog don’t show any interest in chewing up the material, then you can safely use it in your home.
+If your cat or dog doesn’t show any interest in chewing up the material, then you can safely use it in your home.

 As mentioned earlier, cow skin rug is easy to keep clean.
-You can vacuum or shake your rug to clean the loose dust, dander, hair and debris.
+You can vacuum or shake your rug to clean the loose dust, dander, hair, and debris.
 This is especially useful if you have kids or pets who frequently play on it.
-If needed, you can brush the rug with a plastic brush once a month to remove per fur, dirt and dust.
+If needed, you can brush the rug with a plastic brush once a month to remove pet fur, dirt, and dust.

-The only thing is be sure to have your pet properly potty trained before placing the rug in your home.
+The only thing is being sure to have your pet properly potty trained before placing the rug in your home.
 Hold your rug aside until your furry friends get their habits in line.

 If your cat or dog has an accident on the rug, it’s also easy to clean.
 First, scoop up the loose waste.
 Then, wipe down with water and some mild soap.
 Finally, let it completely dry out.